waelhammoudeh/overpass-4-slackware/Guide/README-WEB.md

 you should get a list of cities and towns in your database.

 If you have your local or home network setup; you can send the above query to your overpass machine from a different computer.
-If your overpass machine is accessible from the internet, you will be to send queries from anywhere.
+If your overpass machine is accessible from the internet, you will be able to send it queries from anywhere.

 Network setup is beyond this Guide.
 But as a hint for local or home network, consider static IP numbers for your